LLNL/conduit/src/docs/sphinx/building.rst

 Bootstrapping Third Party Dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-We use **Spack** (http://software.llnl.gov/spack) automate builds of third party dependencies on OSX and Linux.
+We use **Spack** (http://software.llnl.gov/spack) to automate builds of third party dependencies on OSX and Linux.
 Conduit builds on Windows as well, but there is no automated process to build dependencies necessary to support Conduit's optional features.

 On OSX and Linux, you can use ``bootstrap-env.sh`` (located at the root of the conduit repo) to help setup your development environment.
 This script uses ``scripts/uberenv/uberenv.py``, which leverages **Spack** to build all of the external third party libraries and tools used by Conduit.
 Fortran support is optional and all dependencies should build without a fortran compiler.
 After building these libraries and tools, it writes an initial *host-config* file and adds the Spack built CMake binary to your PATH so can immediately call the ``config-build.sh`` helper script to configure a conduit build.